Skip to Content

 Yes, Caldereta is even better once it’s made and then reheated.
 Caldereta can be made three days in advance and refrigerated.

-Can you cook stew too long?
+Can you cook the stew for too long?

 Yes, overcooking the stew will result in mushy vegetables and dry beef.